ai/about-postcss/speech.md

 It is more, that IE users for some projects.
 So we need to test colors combinations.

-This plugin replaces all colors to how colorblinds see.
+This plugin from Netflix replaces all colors to how colorblinds see.

 Of course, there are many other better way to test it.
 But it is a good example of PostCSS power.